garrandall/popular-music-data/tracks/use-ta-be-my-girl-the-o-jays.md

 And if I had the chance
 I'd take her back
 Lord knows, as a matter of fact
-Right away like today, ooh
+Right away like today, oh

 Good lovin'
 The girl's got plenty good lovin'